Always bring helpers

 120 volts only becomes 120 volt when both conductors meet and the potential difference is discharged.

 In the case of lightning, the potential exists everywhere, is continually moving and changing, and the discharge of lightning is momentary until resistance of air exceeds potential.
-If the potential charge is not released by lightning, it is dissapated more slowly as atmospheric conditions change.
+If the potential charge is not released by lightning, it is dissipated more slowly as atmospheric conditions change.
 The mathematics for worldwide conditions would be immense, and perhaps incalculable except as theory.

 In the case of generated AC electricity traveling down a wire, the potential only exists on the conductor as long as generator is running, and the discharge is continual and uniform until a switch is turned off.
 The mathematics for AC electricity is more knowable since each component of the grid is engineered to meet the practical mathematics of volts x amps = watts.